Reading for progress

 Solkes: How is the work with Reading is fundamental?

 Fundación Leer: At the moment of creating the Foundation, we looked for a project that already existed, we did not want to reinvent the wheel, and we came to an entity in the United States, at a time when there was no Internet, no emails, nothing.
-It took three years of work to be able to bring the license of this entity to Argentina, which is called Reading Is Fundamental, Inc. although we continue working with all their principles, the foundation has already created many other programs and projects that are developed all over the country.
+It took three years of work to be able to bring the license of this entity to Argentina, which is called Reading Is Fundamental, Inc. Although we continue working with all their principles, the foundation has already created many other programs and projects that are developed all over the country.
 We have a great relationship with them, and we work with the same principles, adapting them to the context and the specific situations of our country.

 Solkes: What still needs to be achieved?